 Two purported holders of WMC Common Stock filed complaints against WMC and the members of the WMC board of directors in court.
 The two complaints were each filed in the United States District Court for the District of Delaware and were captioned as follows: Eric Sabatini v.
 Western Asset Mortgage Capital Corporation, et al., No. 1:23-cv-01151 (filed October 13, 2023) (the "Sabatini Lawsuit"); and Paul Parshall v.
-Western Asset Mortgage Capital Corporation, et al., No. 1:23-cv-01143 (filed October 12, 2023) (the "Parshall Lawsuit" and together with the Sabatini Lawsuit, the "WMC Stockholder Litigation").
-In addition to the WMC Stockholder Litigation, ten purported holders of WMC Common Stock and two purported holders of MITT common stock have delivered demand letters alleging deficiencies similar to the WMC Stockholder Litigation in the disclosures in the Registration Statement and/or the joint proxy statement/prospectus, as applicable, in violation of Sections 14(a) and 20(a) of the Exchange Act and Rule 14a-9 thereunder (such letters, the "Demand Letters" and collectively with the WMC Stockholder Litigation, the "Litigation Matters").
+Western Asset Mortgage Capital Corporation, et al., No. 1:23-cv-01143 (filed October 12, 2023) (the "Parshall Lawsuit" and together with the Sabatini Lawsuit, the "WMC Stockholder Litigation, ten purported holders of WMC Common Stock and two purported holders of MITT common stock have delivered demand letters alleging deficiencies similar to the WMC Stockholder Litigation in the disclosures in the Registration Statement and/or the joint proxy statement/prospectus, as applicable, in violation of Sections 14(a) and 20(a) of the Exchange Act and Rule 14a-9 thereunder (such letters, the "Demand Letters").